 Are ragdolls hypoallergenic?

 No, this myth comes from their lack of an undercoat.
 Shedding this undercoat is what causes many allergies.
-So Ragdolls cause less allergic reactions.
+Ragdolls are known to cause less allergic reactions however.